unctionjs/complete/README.md

 ```

 Takes a marble string, an assertion, a final state callback, and a stream so that you can assert in tests how a stream will function.
+Each marble should be deliniated by a `"---"` notation.
 If the last marble node is a "|" then it will make sure the stream has ended.
+Each "marble" will be evaluated before being compared.

 ``` javascript
 test(({equal, end}) => {